ebaauw/homebridge-zp/README.md

 (C) 2016, Erik Baauw

 This plug-in exposes Sonos ZonePlayers to Apple's Homekit.
 It provides the following features:
-- Automatic discovery of Sonos ZonePlayers, taking into account stereo pairs and home cinema setup;
+- Automatic discovery of Sonos ZonePlayers, taking into account stereo pairs and home cinema setup.
 - ZonePlayer On/Off control from Homekit, with automatic grouping.
 - ZonePlayer volume and mute control from Homekit.
 - Monitoring ZonePlayer on/off state, volume, mute, and current track from Homekit.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications.